vernemq/vernemq/CONTRIBUTING.md

 # How to contribute to the VerneMQ Project and the VerneMQ Mission

+## What is VerneMQ?
+VerneMQ is a fully open-source, clusterable MQTT message broker, written in Erlang/OTP.

+## What is the VerneMQ Mission?
+The VerneMQ Mission is to give the IoT (and IIoT) the open, industrial-strength messaging solution that the IoT needs in almost all of its use cases.
+Open, simple and effective.

 We welcome any kind of contribution: documentation, fixing bugs, adding features, writing tests, opening issues, having discussions and fun.